felipeucelli/youtube-download-python/README.md

 A GUI that downloads videos from YouTube.

 ## Description
-This application uses the pytube library to download from YouTube, and the moviepy library to convert mp4 files to mp3.
+This application uses the pytube library to download from YouTube and the ffmpeg binary to manipulate the video and audio streams.

 You can download single videos or entire playlists.
 In addition to being able to choose between downloading the video or just the audio.